THE CASPIAN CONNECTION

 ‘Grenades!’
 Chang shouted into his radio.
 ‘Give him all you’ve got!’

 Submachine gun operators took the cue and soon the droning sound of grenades passing through the air above them joined the ra-ta-ta of the submachine guns.
-Less than a hundred yards from the dam the bike literally fell to pieces under the man who tumbled to the ground together with the remains of the motorcycle.
+A hundred yards or so from the dam the bike literally fell to pieces under the man who tumbled to the ground together with the remains of the motorcycle.

-Chang held up his right arm and the fire stopped, ‘An admirably persistent man, but such heroics against the Chinese army…’
+Chang held up his right arm and the fire stopped, ‘An admirably persistent individual, but such heroics against the Chinese army…’

-The man, who had just had his motorcycle pulverized beneath him stood up, pulled down his pants and then turned his rear end to the observers.
-He then jumped up and down – several meters up and down – all while making obscene gestures.
+The man, who had just had his motorcycle pulverized beneath him stood up, pulled down his pants and then turned his rear end to the observers, whereupon he… He then jumped up and down – several meters up and down – all while making obscene gestures.

-Roquefort, Chang and the observers all in amazement beheld what was taking place – nobody said a word.
+Roquefort, Chang and the observers, in amazement, beheld what was taking place.
+Nobody said a word.

-Then the leg-strong man - in a surreally slow and leisurely manner - started to jog towards the dam.
+Then the strong-legged man - in a surreally slow and leisurely manner - started to jog towards the dam.

-Again the cannonade started but as the man, still as if in no particular hurry, dived into the dam he seemed unwounded.
+Again the cannonade started but as the man – if a man it was, and still as if in no particular hurry - dived into the dam, no more than fifty yards ahead of his pursuers, he seemed unwounded.

 Roquefort shook his head in disbelief, It cannot be.

-‘There’s no sign of him,’ radioed the first soldier to reach the spot where the escaping man had disappeared into the waters, ‘He’s gone!’
+‘There’s no sign of him: not a bubble,’ radioed the first soldier to reach the spot where the escaping man had disappeared into the waters, ‘He’s gone!’

-‘He must have drowned, unless he had some closed system hidden down there,’ Chang concluded, ‘throw grenades into the water, get searchlights, put out guards every fifty meters for a kilometre in each direction and if he surfaces; use grenades and shoot to kill!
+‘He must be drowning, unless he had some closed system hidden down there,’ Chang concluded, ‘throw grenades into the water, get searchlights, put out guards every fifty meters for a kilometre in each direction and if he surfaces; use grenades and shoot to kill!

 It simply cannot be, Roquefort repeated to himself.